Positional $\omega$-regular languages: Preliminaries

 \subparagraph{Equivalence relations and preorders.} \AP We will use $\sim_X$ to denote different equivalence relations, and $[q]_X$ to denote the ""equivalence class"" of an element $q$ (which is usually a state in an automaton).

-\AP A ""preorder"" $\leq_X$ is a binary relation that is reflexive and transitive.
-We say that it is ""total@@preorder"" if every pair of elements are comparable. \AP The ""equivalence relation induced from a preorder"" $\leq_X$ is the relation defined as:
+\AP A ""preorder"" $\sqsubseteq_X$ is a binary relation that is reflexive and transitive.
+(We reserve the symbol $\sqsubseteq$ for preorders over states of automata.) \AP The ""equivalence relation induced from a preorder"" $\sqsubseteq_X$ is the relation defined as:

-\AP Given a "preorder" $\leq_X$, we always write $\sim_X$ for the induced equivalence relation, and simply write $\leq$ for the ""induced order@@eqRel"" over equivalence classes, for instance we may write $[q]_X \leq [q']_X$.
+\AP Given a "preorder" $\sqsubseteq_X$, we always write $\sim_X$ for the induced equivalence relation, and simply write $\sqsubseteq$ for the induced order over equivalence classes, for instance we may write $[q]_X \sqsubseteq [q']_X$. \AP A "preorder" is ""total@@preorder"" if every pair of elements are comparable.

 \AP Let $\R_1$ and $\R_2$ be two binary relations over a set $A$ (usually "preorders" or equivalence relations).
 We say that $\R_1$ is a ""refinement"" of $\R_2$ if for all $q,p\in A$, $q\mathrel{\R_1} p$ implies $q\mathrel{\R_2} p$.
-We note that if $\leq_1$ is a "preorder" "refining" $\leq_2$, then the "induced equivalence relation" $\sim_1$ "refines"~$\sim_2$.
+We note that if $\sqsubseteq_1$ is a "preorder" "refining" $\sqsubseteq_2$, then the "induced equivalence relation" $\sim_1$ "refines"~$\sim_2$.

 \subparagraph{Congruences, uniformity and monotonicity.} Let $\A$ be a (possibly "non-deterministic") "automaton" over $\SS$ with states $Q$ and transitions $\DD$.
 Let $\sim$ be an equivalence relation over $Q$ and let $\DD'\subseteq \DD$ be a subset of transitions (usually $\DD'$ will be the set of transitions using a given "priority"). \AP We say that transitions of $\DD'$ ""are uniform over $\sim$-classes"" if for all $q\sim q'$ and $a \in \SS$, if $q \re {a}p\in \DD'$ then all "$a$-transitions@@out" $q' \re{a}$ are in $\DD'$. \AP We say that $\sim$ is a ""congruence for"" $\DD'$ (or that transitions in $\DD'$ \emph{preserve $\sim$}) if for all $q\sim q'$ and $a \in \SS$, if $q \re {a}p\in \DD'$ then there exists $q' \re{a}p' \in \DD'$, and for all such transitions $p\sim p'$.
 If $\DD'=\DD$, we just say that $\sim$ is a ""congruence"". \AP We say that $\sim$ is a ""strong congruence for"" $\DD'$ if, moreover, we have the equality $p= p'$ for transitions as above.